zytric/raj/_posts/2020-07-14-stop-continue.md

  * Reading static news
  * Behaving arrogant and recentful
  * Criticizing yourself for doing it
- * Keeping the activity secret or hiding it
  * Not willing to defend it for yourself or others

 ## Procastination